 - Integrated learning experiences across academic disciplines and opportunities to venture beyond Duke's campus into the community.
 Field trips, travel, community service, and research are incorporated into the interdisciplinary FOCUS learning experience.

-The FOCUS Mentoring Program has a wonderful group of former FOCUS students who are eager to share their experiences and impressions with new students interested in the program and who serve as mentors for future FOCUS students.
-If you would like to be connected to a FOCUS Mentor, please let us know at: email@example.com.
+- The FOCUS Mentoring Program.
+This is a group of former FOCUS students who are eager to share their experiences and impressions with new students interested in the program and who serve as mentors for future FOCUS students.
+Anyone who would like to be connected to a FOCUS Mentor should contact us at email@example.com.

-REFOCUS - The Focus Program hosts lectures and field trips in the spring semester for former Focus students.
+- ReFOCUS.
+This program hosts lectures and field trips in the spring semester for former FOCUS students.